commonsharp/SurvivalProject-Server/README.md

 **Not going to work on hokey mode because I can't fucking score a goal -_-"**

 # Built-in chat commands
 Apparently Surival Project has some built in commands.
+Unfortunately, most of them are in korean.
 Type /macro in-game to see those commands.

+The english ones are: /open, /title, /pw, /block, /friend, /search and /memo.
+There's also a command to change your character in mission training mode - /character [Character-name].
+The problem is that the strings.xml translation is a bit off so that macro isn't working.
+In order to fix that, go to images\strings.xml and change "Character" in line 4752 to "/character".
+This should fix the macro.

 Some of them are obsolete, so not all of them are working.